strikes30/kernel-playground/podman/README.md

 - Being logged in as root gives you full control over the system.
 - Use root with caution: executing random commands can harm your system.
 - Only the brave should operate as root; always be responsible :-)
+- You may read here and there that operating as root is not recommended.
+This is absolutely true for production system.
+In our case, you are running a VM with a development environment (and it is NOT recommended to use the VM for anything else, so you should not create harm to other critical stuff).

 ## Cloning the Repository
-Once logged in as root, you can clone the repository.
+Only after logging in as root, you can clone the repository!
 The cloned repository will have `root` as both owner and group.

 ---